Teemu Selänne: Winnipeg Jets (1992–1996)

 Unable to maintain a similar pace in 1993–94—indeed, his rookie totals in goals and points would both prove his career-high by more than 20—Selänne's offensive production declined by 30 percent midway through the season.
 He scored his 100th career goal on January 12, 1994, against the Buffalo Sabres, reaching the milestone in his 130th game, the second-fastest in NHL history and only one game later than Bossy.
 Selänne finished the season with 54 points in 51 games, but missed the final 33 games of the season after suffering a severed Achilles tendon in a January 26 game against the Mighty Ducks of Anaheim.
 The 1994–95 NHL lockout resulted in Selänne splitting the season between Jokerit and the Jets.
 While playing in Finland, Selänne was named to the tournament all-star team as Jokerit won the 1994 European Cup.

-Selänne's career in Winnipeg came to an end midway through the 1995–96 season.
+Selänne's future in Winnipeg, a small, often cash-strapped market came into question several times during this career, to the extent that pundits reported at the 1995 NHL entry draft that he may be traded out of Winnipeg around the time of the draft (at which point he was unsigned).
+While a trade in the off-season never materialized, Selänne's career in Winnipeg came to an end midway through the following 1995–96 season.
 He was leading the Jets with 72 points when, on February 6, 1996, he was traded to Anaheim.
-The Mighty Ducks sent first-round draft picks Chad Kilger and Oleg Tverdovsky, along with a third-round selection at the 1996 NHL Entry Draft, in exchange for Selänne, Marc Chouinard and a fourth-round draft pick.
+The Mighty Ducks sent first-round draft picks Chad Kilger and Oleg Tverdovsky, along with a third-round selection at the 1996 NHL entry draft, in exchange for Selänne, Marc Chouinard and a fourth-round draft pick.
 Selänne was upset when notified of the deal during practice and left the Winnipeg Arena without speaking to anyone.